 - Harrisville Community Power, once operational, will serve as the default electricity supplier within the Town's boundaries and be self-funded through revenues received by participating customers (the Town will not need to raise taxes to pay for it). - Eversource, the electric distribution company that owns and operates the local distribution system in Harrisville (poles, wires, transformers, substations, etc.), will continue to deliver electricity to customers. - Harrisville's Select Board, in coordination with advisory support from the Harrisville Electric Aggregation Committee, will be authorized to: - 1.
 Contract for the necessary services and power supplies on behalf of participating customers; - 2.
-Set rates for participating customers and make other decisions regarding the program; and - 3.
+Set rates for participating customers and make other decisions regarding the program.

+Designate authorized individuals to make certain decisions regarding the program such as the decisions to move forward with procurement or delay procurement, and the decision to select the default and optional rate products provided to customers; and - 3.
 Collaborate with other municipalities to avoid duplicative costs and enhance consumer protections. - 4.
-Amend this Plan per provision of RSA 53-E:7 as may be warranted and appropriate. - All customers in Harrisville will be notified and will choose to opt-in or opt-out of participating in the program, as described below: - Customers currently on default service provided by Eversource will be notified, provided the opportunity to decline participation, and thereafter transferred to Harrisville Community Power if they do not opt-out. - Customer notifications will: include the initial fixed rate for the program's default service compared with the Eversource rate, be mailed to customers at least 30 days in advance of program launch, and provide instructions for customers to decline participation (for example, by calling a phone number or using a web portal). - 2.
-Customers already served by Competitive Electric Power Suppliers will be notified and provided the opportunity to opt-in to the program; - 3.
-New customers will automatically be enrolled automatically onto Harrisville Community Power's default service, unless they choose to take service from Eversource or a Competitive Electric Power Supplier; and - 4.
+Amend this Plan per provision of RSA 53-E:7 as may be warranted and appropriate. - All customers in Harrisville will be notified and will choose to opt-in or opt-out of participating in the program, as described below: - 1.
+Customers currently on default service provided by Eversource will be notified, provided the opportunity to decline participation, and thereafter transferred to Harrisville Community Power if they do not opt-out. - Customer notifications will: include the initial fixed rate for the program's default service compared with the Eversource rate, be mailed to customers at least 30 days in advance of program launch, and provide instructions for customers to decline participation (for example, by calling a phone number or using a web portal). - Customers already served by Competitive Electric Power Suppliers will be notified and provided the opportunity to opt-in to the program; - New customers will be enrolled automatically onto Harrisville Community Power's default service unless they choose to take service from Eversource or a Competitive Electric Power Supplier; and - 4.
 All customers remain free, at any time, to choose whether to take service from Harrisville Community Power, Eversource, or a Competitive Electric Power Supplier.